 19 The Proceeds of Crime Act 2002 and the Money Laundering Regulations 2017

-19.1 In common with all accountancy and legal practices, the firm is required by the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2017 to:
+19.1 In common with all accountancy and legal practices, the firm is required by the Proceeds of Crime Act 2002 and the Money Laundering, Terrorist Financing and Transfer for Funds (Information on the Payer) Regulations 2017 (MLR 2017) to:

 - Maintain records of identification evidence and the work undertaken for the client; and

 - Report, in accordance with the relevant legislation and regulations.

 We have a statutory obligation under the above legislation to report to the National Crime Agency (NCA) any reasonable knowledge or suspicion of money laundering.
 Any such report must be made in the strictest confidence.
 In fulfilment of our legal obligations, neither the firm’s principals nor staff may enter into any correspondence or discussions with you regarding such matters.

 19.2 The offence of money laundering includes concealing, converting, using or possessing the benefits of any activity that constitutes a criminal offence in the UK.
 It also includes involvement in any arrangement that facilitates the acquisition, retention, use or control of such a benefit.